Probate Q&A Series

 • Order of appointment appears in N.C.G.S. §28A-6-1.

-• Creditors may serve if no qualified person seeks appointment within 30 days of notice.
+• Creditors may serve if no person with higher priority seeks appointment and the creditor is otherwise qualified.

-• File the probate petition in the clerk of superior court where the decedent resided.
+• File the probate proceeding with the clerk of superior court in the county of the decedent’s domicile.

 • After appointment, the PR inventories assets, handles debts, and distributes the estate.